discretize/discretize-guides/fractals/shattered-observatory/index.md

 <Tab specialization="Dragonhunter">
 ### **General**
-- Start on greatsword when you expect phase times above ~ 20 seconds
+- Good teams: start on scepter/sword, so that you are on scepter/sword during the bloom phase.
+- Bad teams: start on greatsword and do SC rotation
 - Your goal is to start on scepter/sword at every 10% burn phase, thats why you need to consider weopenswaps carefully.
 - Pull adds in with GS5.
 - Cast <Skill name="Bane Signet"/> early, so you get more dps time.